EMBÍ·NET

 Health systems must learn and improve

-Care delivery should generate evidence, evidence should improve care, and the cycle should become routine.
+Care should generate evidence, evidence should improve care, and — increasingly with AI — that cycle should become routine, turning every encounter into a chance to learn.